🌟 National Student Survey 2025 Results! 🌟

 Our emphasis remains on current issues, and 2025 is no exception.

 We will be looking at an existing building on our site in Springfield – Block A and reimagining the existing space to provide our Forensic Science Colleagues a “New Scene House”.
 This project is a fantastic opportunity for our students to engage in hands-on, real-world problem-solving and to innovate solutions for the intersection of architecture, sustainability, and functionality.

 The week will be augmented by lectures and seminars to teach and inspire us to integrate cutting edge retrofit strategies to bring Block A into the 21st century whilst respecting the past.
 We are very excited to see how our students will push boundaries and provide transformative designs.
 The significant turnout of our students at 9 AM this morning, despite some still completing assignments and preparing for the resumption of regular instruction next week, is a testimonial to their enthusiasm.

 We are delighted to be joined by John Christophers Architect and retrofit expert this morning.

-The The Reuse Hub who partner with West Midlands construction industry to divert surplus materials, providing affordable building materials to communities with Debbie Ward - Circular Economy and Carbon literacy.
+This week we will also be visting the Reuse Hub who partner with West Midlands construction industry to divert surplus materials, providing affordable building materials to communities with Debbie Ward - Circular Economy and Carbon literacy.

 Huge thanks in facilitating the visit to Willow Court Farmhouse goes to Janine Rusby, Messenger BCR Group, The Worcestershire Building Preservation Trust, West Midlands Historic Buildings Trust, (WMHBT) and Rodney Melville + Partners.